CLTPayne/chess-game/README.md

 -   Still struggling with the bind for move in check filter callback in kingValidMoves?
 What is not working for me?
 -   Why data-component attributes on html elements?
 Can't remember!
 -   Ways of distinguishing the right dom query element - want to change the style property on a select element

+- Generally avoid selecting elements by getElementsByClassName
+- Can use `js-example` - signifier to the developer that this className is just javascript and not use them for styling

+- getElementById - id is unique so you're essentially limiting the css
+- id used for anchors in the page
+- used linking labels with the elements they are labelling

+- querySelector - can get classes, ids, any valid CSS selector string
+- returns a single HTML element

+- querySelectorAll - returns a node list which is not actually an array, so you can't array methods
+- The node list is array like so you can turn it into an array (spread) and then call array methods on the new array

+There is nothing that you can do in getByClassName that you can't do